Track mileage automatically

 You must report your car insurance premiums and other eligible vehicle expenses on your Form 1040, but the specifics depend on your employment situation.

 If you’re a small business or self-employed individual, you’ll enter your car and truck expenses on Line 9 of Schedule C, Part II.
-The IRS also requires filling out Part IV with vehicle information, such as the initial business vehicle service date, your mileage for different purposes and the availability of evidence for your deduction.
+The IRS also requires that you fill out Part IV with vehicle information, such as the initial business vehicle service date, your mileage for different purposes, and the availability of evidence to back up your deduction claim.

 If you’re part of one of the qualified employee groups, you’ll fill out Form 2106 instead.
 Part II helps you determine your eligible vehicle expenses, which you’ll report on Line 1 of Part I.